 We say “God is” and then we cease to speak

 Helen’s vision is clearly echoed in this passage from Workbook Lesson 169:

 Oneness is simply the idea God is.
-And in His Being, He encompasses all things.
+And in His being He encompasses all things.
 No mind holds anything but Him.
 We say “God is,” and then we cease to speak, for in that knowledge words are meaningless.
 There are no lips to speak them, and no part of mind sufficiently distinct to feel that it is now aware of something not itself.
-It has united with its Source.
-And like its Source Itself, it merely is.
+It has united with its Source, and like the Source Itself, it merely is.

 This gives the image from Helen’s vision a much deeper meaning.
 Now the center panel has become God’s Being, God’s Is-ness, which encompasses all being, including our being.
 And the center panel has also become “the endless present,” thus deepening the implication from the original vision that the center panel is somehow identified with the present, since it lay between past and future.

 If the center panel is the greater Being that we are part of, and if it is also the endless present, then the center panel signifies that which is truly immediately present to us, that which we are truly part of.
 It is the central fact of our existence, a central fact that is right here in front of us, not to the left or the right, staring us in the face, beckoning us to acknowledge it and disappear into it.

 We, however, manage to overlook that central panel in our preoccupation with the right and left panels—”the past and future” (also mentioned in this passage), the drama of the world.
 They are not what is immediately present.
 They are not what we are truly part of.
 Yet we manage to get absorbed in them, in the distant, the removed, the external, the illusory, and somehow develop a blind spot when it comes to that which is truly staring us in the face, that which is the central fact of our existence.